fledge-iot/fledge-south-modbus-c/doc/configuration.rst

 the latest, must flexible mechanism and does not include the earlier, simple map functionality.

-The modbus confoguration can be broken into two distinct sections;
+The modbus configuration can be broken into two distinct sections;

 - The physical connection configuration
 - The mapping modbus registers and coils into asset data